Vietnam.vn - Nền tảng quảng bá Việt Nam

 A 2021 study by the University of Miami-Leonard Miller School of Medicine (USA) on 27 people with ulcerative colitis showed that eating more fiber from vegetables is beneficial for the disease.
 People who followed a high-fiber, low-fat diet for 4 weeks had lower levels of harmful gut bacteria and inflammation.
 They also had a better quality of life than patients on a normal diet.

-However, not all vegetables and cooking methods are good for ulcerative colitis patients, especially during flare-ups.
-Good vegetables for people with this disease are carrots, zucchini, pumpkin, potatoes, sweet potatoes, green beans, and asparagus.
-They contain a lot of soluble fiber, which has the effect of absorbing water in the intestines to form a gel-like consistency, which is beneficial for people with diarrhea.
+However, not all vegetables and cooking methods are good for ulcerative colitis patients, especially during the flare-up of symptoms.
+Good vegetables for people with this disease are carrots, zucchini, pumpkin, potatoes, sweet potatoes, green beans, asparagus.
+They contain a lot of soluble fiber that has the effect of absorbing water in the intestines to form a gel-like consistency, which is beneficial for people with diarrhea.
 Soluble fiber also slows down digestion and improves bowel movements.

-The insoluble fiber content of these vegetables is low, so it does not irritate the intestines.
+The insoluble fiber content in these vegetables is low, so it does not irritate the intestines.
 Limiting insoluble fiber also reduces bloating, diarrhea, abdominal pain, and nausea.

 Soft cooked potatoes are easy to digest for people with ulcerative colitis.
 Photo: Freepik